AlexDev404/android_device_lge_lv3/README.md

 # Device Tree for LG Aristo (lv3)

-This is the device tree or configuration for the LG MS210 aka Aristo or LV3 It was released in by LG Electronics in January 2017.
+This is the device tree or configuration for the LG MS210 aka Aristo or LV3
+<br>It was released in by LG Electronics in January 2017.

 | Basic                   | Spec Sheet                                             |
 |------------------------:|:-------------------------------------------------------|